Pseudo-Labeling for Massively Multilingual Speech Recognition: Model

 \section{Model}

-The model used in our experiments is identical to the neural network used for LibriSpeech in \cite{likhomanenko2021slimipl}, except for the output layer(s).
+The model used in our experiments (Fig. \ref{fig:model}) is identical to the neural network used for LibriSpeech in \cite{likhomanenko2021slimipl}, except for the output layer(s).
+The input to the encoder is a sequence of 80-dimensional log mel filterbank frames, extracted using 25 ms Hamming windows every 10 ms from the 16 kHz audio signal.
+The encoder has a single convolutional layer with a filter length of 7 and a stride of 3, followed by 36 transformer layers with 4 heads, feedforward dimension 3072, and self-attention dimension 768, using the relative position embeddings of \cite{shaw2018selfattention}.
 The output of the encoder is fed to a CTC~\cite{graves2006connectionist} head and a language identification (LID) head.
 The CTC head is a linear layer with 8065 outputs: one for each character (most of which are Chinese characters), including punctuation, space, and the CTC \textless{}blank\textgreater{} symbol.
 The CTC head is shared across all languages: it is a ``joint'' multilingual model, using the terminology of \cite{pratap2020massively}.
 The LID head is a linear layer with 60 outputs (one per language), followed by mean-pooling to aggregate the variable-length sequence of output vectors into a single vector of logits.
 The LID head outputs are only used during training: during inference, standard decoding algorithms can be applied to the CTC head outputs.
-The model is implemented and trained using Flashlight\footnote{\url{https://github.com/flashlight/flashlight}}.
+The model is implemented and trained using Flashlight \cite{flashlight}.